zainashaik/seasons/README.md

 # Seasons

 This is a chatbot that generates cute & sustainable outfit ideas for any outfit depending on the season!
-Try it out here: to be added
+Try it out here: https://seasons-stylist.vercel.app/
-Here is a demo video: to be added

 ## Tools Used:
 - Next.js